- External Focus

 What is Taaraka?

-Taaraka is named as such because it enables one to dispel the fear of being stuck in the cycle of prenatal existence, birth, old age and death.
+Taaraka is named as such because it enables one to dispel the fear of being stuck in the cycle of prenatal existence, birth, old age, and death.
 Abnegating all perceptible things by rejecting as “not this”, and “not this”, one arrives at a final remaining.
 That final remaining is the Non-dual Brahman.
-Then comes the realisation that Jiva and Isvara are the results of illusion.
+Then comes the realization that Jiva and Isvara are the results of illusion.